 Students with disabilities who believe they need accommodations in a class are encouraged to contact the Disability Access Center—(970) 351-2289—as soon as possible to better ensure that such accommodations are implemented in a timely fashion.
 Student Conduct Expectations You may pick up a copy of the Statement on Student Conduct adopted by the Sociology program’s faculty in the main office.

 Students may appeal any academic decision they consider arbitrary, capricious, or contrary to University policy through the University Academic Appeals process.
 This adjudication process should be rigorously followed to facilitate a fair and speedy resolution for all parties.
-All students are encouraged to read the Student Academic Concerns.
+All students are encouraged to refer to the Student Academic Concerns.